atingupta2005/Jenkins-5-Days-Training-Material/Hands-On/7-Jenkins-in-Action/8-Implementing-Automated-Testing.md

   - Click on the Tests Result link on the left
   - Verify JUnit Test Trend Reporting
     - On the project’s Status page, a Test Trend graph is automatically added, as soon as there are two or more tests available.
-    - For that, click on „Build Now“ on the left for a second time and click ENABLE AUTO REFRESH on the upper right
+    - For that, click on Build Now on the left for a second time and click ENABLE AUTO REFRESH on the upper right
     - After the second build is complete, the (hopefully) blue Test Result Trend graph is showing up on the project status page